HarveyBates/cad-models/README.md

 -h                      Show help information.
 -n      (required)      Name of the new project to create.
 -d      (optional)      Description of the new project.
 Requires quotations.
+-p      (optional)      Private model, won't be added to git
 ```

 ### Directory Structure